HSG-AIML-Teaching/ML2022-Lab/README.md

 - **Lectures:** Mondays 2:15 – 3:45PM CET, **Labs:** Mondays 4:15 – 5:45PM CET.
 Zoom links are posted on Canvas.
 - **Lecture Videos:** Will be posted on Canvas shortly after each lecture.
 These are unfortunately only accessible to enrolled HSG students.
 - **Office Hours:** To be announced.
 - **Announcements:** All course-related announcements and questions will happen on Canvas.
-- **Contact:** For external enquiries, emergencies, or personal matters that you don't -wish to put in a private post, you can email us `aiml-teaching ( dot ) ics ( at ) unisg ( dot ) ch`.

 ## How To Run the Course Code Lab Notebooks